ipimpat/arma3-warlords-missions/README.md

 RHS version of the Bohemia Interactive Warlords Altis multiplayer mission.

-The goal is to create a the best RHS version of the Bohemia Interactive Warlords missions.
+The goal is to create the best RHS version of the Bohemia Interactive Warlords missions.

 ### Prerequisites